I am very sorry to hear your are going through this.

 Under New York law, emancipation prior to age 21 may occur if the...Read more »

 Under CPL Section 170.55, an ACD is an adjournment of the criminal proceeding against the defendant for a certain period of time -- at the end of which, the charges against the defendant will be dismissed.
-The defendant is required to "stay out of trouble" during the adjournment period or else the...Read more »
+The defendant is required to "stay out of trouble" during the adjournment period or...Read more »

 If a man's pregnant partner seeks to have an abortion, the father's consent isn't legally required.
 A woman may choose to terminate a pregnancy against the objections of the father.
 The Supreme Court addressed this question in Planned Parenthood v.
-Casey and found that the father does not have a...Read more »
+Casey and found that the father...Read more »

 I am very sorry to hear about this and very much admire your courage in discussing this matter.